WRTeam-in/elite_quiz_doc/docs/support.md

 ### How do I get my purchase code?

 Your purchase code is available in your Envato purchase history.
-If you can't find it, please contact Envato support.
+If you can't find it, please check our [detailed guide on finding your purchase code](https://help.market.envato.com/hc/en-us/articles/202822600-Where-Is-My-Purchase-Code) or contact Envato support.